How to Use the Decision Matrix to Make Decisions?

 Then, this ranking system is used to evaluate the different options (ideas) by assigning a score for its criterium and its application in a given idea.
 Similar to the criteria rating, it ranges from five to one.
 The weight of the idea is the sum of each criterium rate multiplied by each idea score.
 The below section, How to Use the Decision-Making Matrix?, will provide a practical example of applying the Decision Matrix.

 Previously, we explored the Decision Tree as a tool for decision-making.
 It needs time and knowledge to evaluate each choice’s weighted rates and don’t focus on the features associated with each option.
 This latter method is more suitable for complex decisions that involve multiple factors and stakeholders.
 The Business Directory defines the Decision Matrix Analysis as:

 “a table used in evaluating possible alternatives to a course of action.”

-In this example, we will learn how to create a Decision Matrix to evaluate a number of innovative ideas and make a decision about which idea is viable, can be selected as a new project and will lead to a successful product for the company.
-In this example, we will name the ideas (Idea 1, 2,3…etc.), and set the evaluation criteria to the following:
+In this example, we will learn how to create a Decision Matrix to evaluate a number of innovative ideas and decide which idea is the best choice, can be selected as a new project and will lead to a successful product for the company.
+In this example, we will name the ideas (Idea 1, 2, and 3) and set the evaluation criteria to the following:

-- Alignment refers to how the idea aligns with the company production strategy
+Alignment refers to how the idea aligns with the company’s production strategy

 Now, you need to rate each idea based on each criterion.
 The rating is again from 1 to 5.
 1 means the idea is least qualified based on the chosen criteria.
-5 means that the idea is very qualified in terms of the selected criteria.
+5 means that the idea is very qualified for the selected criteria.
 For example, Idea A was rated 1 based on competency, which means the idea is less desirable in market competency.